 Prairies Now and ForeverPosted: July 11, 2014 at 5:26 am

-The summer of 2014, MPF launches its 50th Anniversary Campaign, with the goal of raising $4 million for present and future prairie acquisition, long-term stewardship, and to build its permanent endowment.
+In the summer of 2014, MPF launched its 50th Anniversary Campaign with the goal of raising $4 million by the end of 2016 for present and future prairie acquisition, long-term stewardship, and to build its permanent endowment.

 Missouri was once blanketed with 15 million acres of tallgrass prairie, covering one-third of the state.
 Much of the state also harbored prairie species in open woodlands, savannas, and glades.
 These native grasslands are a vital part of Missouri’s biological heritage.
 Today less than one percent of original native prairie remains, in fewer than 90,000 scattered acres.
 Many of these remnants are under constant threat of land conversion.
 Whether for the birds that nest under cover of the tall grass, the many species both above and below ground that can be found nowhere else on earth, or the memories of early pioneers seeking new opportunities, our remaining prairies define the richness of our past and the promise for our future, and must be protected for future generations.